Alcohol in China

-There is a long history of alcohol in China.
-They include rice and grape wine, beer, whisky and various liquors including baijiu, the most-consumed distilled spirit in the world.
+There is a long history of the production and consumption and use of alcohol in China.
+Alcoholic beverages in China have included rice and grape or other fruit wine, beer, fermented milk beverages, and distilled products such as whisky and various other liquors including baijiu, the most-consumed distilled spirit in the world.
+From ancient China to modern China there is a multi-millennial history continuing through the present day.

+There are various names for Chinese beverages of differing types, however the generic term jiǔ is primary.
+By whatever name, the cultural significance of alcohol in China is extensive.

+The history of alcohol in China includes the ancient period which is mostly known by archeological evidence supplemented with early classical texts together with mythographic material.
+During the various dynasties of imperial phases of China there were continuing developments both in terms of technology and cultural references, distillation being one of the important developments.
+Cultural developments around wine and other alcoholic beverages include poetry, painting, calligraphy, and ceremonial use.
+There are various unknowns, including the development of distillation.
+There have been many variations in terms of recipes and regional differences.
+Sometimes the recipes for alcoholic beverages include other ingredients which may have a medically recognized or a culturally believed affect.
+In modern China, there is significant cultural continuity and also newer phenomena such as the use of European beer production techniques and significant development of wine production using European grape varieties and vinting practices.

 Name

 酒 (jiǔ) is the Chinese character referring to any drink containing appreciable quantities of ethanol.
 Its Old Chinese pronunciation has been reconstructed as *tsuʔ, at which point it was generally applied to drinks made from fermented millet.
 By the time of the first certain use of distillation during the Jin and Southern Song dynasties, the Middle Chinese pronunciation was tsjuw.
 It is often translated in English as "wine", which misrepresents its current usage.
 In present-day Mandarin, jiǔ most commonly refers to pure alcohol, hard liquors, and strong rice wine, while wine and beer are distinguished as pútáojiǔ (葡萄酒, lit. "grape jiu") and píjiǔ (啤酒, "'beer' jiu"), respectively.

 Nonetheless, there are many cultural parallels with the use of wine in European culture.
 Chinese food employs jiǔ in its recipes and formal dining in an analogous manner; likewise, there are many parallels in upper-class etiquette and religious observance.
 It appears prominently in all of the Chinese classics, including the Rites of Zhou and the Record of Rites, and has been a constant theme of Chinese poetry since its origins, all similar to the treatment of wine in Europe.